mathildemouw/mathildemouw_ember_app/README.md

 # Mathildemouw-emberapp

-This README outlines the details of collaborating on this Ember application.
+This is for my own learning and exploration of Ember.js

-A short introduction of this app could easily go here.
+If you would like to run this app locally take a look at the Ember.js requirements below:

 ## Prerequisites